sontungexpt/neovim-config/README.md

 - **Automatically Close Unused Buffers with Buffer-closer:** It automatically closes unused buffers with buffer-closer, a plugin that provides a simple and easy-to-use interface for managing buffers.

 - **Color Picker with ccc:** It includes a color picker with ccc, a fast and lightweight color picker plugin.

+- **Automatically resize Window with focus:** It automatically resizes windows with resize, a plugin that provides a simple and easy-to-use interface for resizing windows.

 ## Installation